Raymond H. C. Teske III, JD

 Bio

-Prof. Teske is dedicated to shaping the next generation of real estate professionals.
+Professor Teske is dedicated to shaping the next generation of real estate professionals.
 With his experience as an attorney and a Texas real estate broker, and through his mentorship and guidance, students are equipped not only with theoretical knowledge but also with practical insights crucial for success in the dynamic real estate field.

-Beyond the classroom, Prof. Teske actively engages with industry professionals, maintaining a strong network and staying attuned to the ever-evolving real estate market.
+Beyond the classroom, Teske actively engages with industry professionals, maintaining a strong network and staying attuned to the ever-evolving real estate market.
 His collaborations with industry partners and involvement in professional associations further enrich the educational experience he provides to his students.

 Teaching